SSU Politehnica Timișoara: Supporters and Rivalries

 Poli Timișoara supporters during a First Division game.

 Historically, Poli has been the most prominent football club in Timișoara after 1945, playing consistently in either the first or the second tier of Romanian football.
 Local rivalries with CFR Timișoara and UM Timișoara were relevant until the early 2000s.
 Afterwards, the former was relegated to a semi-professional status in the lower leagues and the latter was dissolved in 2008.
 A more recent local rivalry has emerged since the 2010s, with Ripensia Timișoara.
 SSU Poli has many fans in Romania but also in other countries.
 The roots of the Poli ultras movement was found in 1995 when groups like Urban Guerilla, Gruppo Soarelui, Frenetic, Banatica, Drojdierii or Gruppo Autonomo Viola appear in the South End.

 Over the years, Poli developed rivalries with UTA Arad and Dinamo București.
 The rivalry with UTA, also known as West Derby, stems from the natural competition between the cities of Timișoara and Arad, which are located close to each other and are the main cities in the region.
 Both Timișoara and Arad claim to be the first place where football was played in Romania, with Timișoara being the true first city in Romania to host a football game.

-Other rivalries are shared with CFR Cluj, Bihor Oradea, Steaua București and Universitatea Craiova.
+Other rivalries are shared with CFR Cluj, Bihor Oradea and Steaua București.

-Over the years, Politehnica Timișoara fans have established close friendships with the supporters of Rapid București and the Nordkurve from Borussia Mönchengladbach.
+Over the years, Politehnica Timișoara fans have established close friendships with the supporters of Universitatea Craiova, Rapid București and the Nordkurve from Borussia Mönchengladbach.